-To keep track of your reading, click on the tick to mark items as read;
+To keep track of your reading, click on the tick on the right to mark items as read;

-Your instructor may choose to include discussion threads within your reading list.
+Your convenor may choose to include discussion threads within your reading list.
 There are 2 different discussion options that may be available;

 1) At the list level - the discussion thread will appear on the right-hand side of the screen